davebraze/david-braze/content/post/ztub-test-scores/index.md

 This is a stub for a blog post on the nature of standardized test scores.

+* kinds of assessment
+  * formative assessment; relate to norm-referenced
+  * summative assessment; relate to criterion-referenced; relate to mastery test
+  * norm-referenced (normative samples)
+  * criterion-referenced (and use of cut-scores)

 * Raw Scores

-* Types of standardized scores
+* kinds of standardized scores
   * standard scores
   * stanines
   * age-equivalent & grade-equivalent scores (and their problems)